Upper Leg Pain

 Symptoms:

-• Sharp, shooting pain that travels down the leg
+• Shooting or burning pain that radiates down the leg

-• Numbness or tingling in the thigh or leg
+• Numbness or tingling in the thigh or calf

 • Innovative Regenerative Therapy